dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 Note that the engine never has reason to ask for remote Pulses.
 This is because to ensure determinism, references to remote chains must be done using reference to an approot, which in turn must be supplied at pulse creation time.

+There are two types of communication - intra validator where a group seek consensus on a chain, and inter validator where one group of validators wants one of their chains to talk with a chain managed by another group of validators.

 ## Principles

 1. Announcing an Interpulse is push, and is the responsibility of the transmitter, Pulse is pull, and is the responsibility of the consumer.